awesomephant/united-generations-website/news/together-as-one-is-inaugurated-in-london.md

 date: 2021-02-24T19:39:49.985Z
 featured_image:
   image: /assets/uploads/dscf0037.jpg
-  alt: Together as One colorful mural on Lansdowne Road
+  alt: Together as One colorful mural representing pigs and pottery with children
+    and old
-introduction: Together as One officially opened to the public on 7 Lansdowne Road in Notting Hill.
-The piece of art is part of “Love Kensington + Chelsea”, a public art initiative in collaboration with Royal College of Art, London Projects, and Studio Indigo.
+introduction: Together as One by Adalberto Lonardi officially opened to the public on 7 Lansdowne Road.
+The piece of art is part of the Kensington + Chelsea Art Week, in collaboration with Royal College of Art, London Projects, and Studio Indigo.
 ---
 The new and old generations of the neighbourhood can now enjoy the artwork directed by Adalberto Lonardi.
 The mural depicts three stories of Notting Hill through time.